ChakraaThePanda/FFXIV-Google-Sheets/README.md

 # FFXIV Automatic Spreadsheet

 ### ⚠️ This project is no longer maintained ⚠️
-I am taking a most likely definite break from FFXIV and am moving on to different games.
+I (Chakraa) am taking a most likely definite break from FFXIV and am moving on to different games.
 You can fork this project if you want to work on it yourself, or contact Raven (Discord: RavenAmbree#7038) for support.
 Good luck to all my fellow Warriors of Light!